 But a car-less lifestyle will only work in a walkable city with a solid public transport system.
-If you’re asking yourself, “Where can I live without a car in the US,” read on.
-In this article, we bring to you 15 US cities where you can live without a car.
+If you’re asking yourself, “best places to live without a car in the US” read on.
+In this article, we bring to you 15 US cities.

 Walking: Central Seattle, which includes Belltown, the Waterfront, Downtown, Seattle Center, South Lake Union, and Pioneer Square, is very compact and walkable.
 Walking from North to South avenues is easier, but when traversing East to West, expect to climb a few stairways and steep hills.

 Link Light Rail: This rail connects Angle Lake Station to the University of Washington through 14 stops across downtown Seattle.
 The trains usually arrive every 6 to 15 minutes.

 King County Metro Transit: This is Seattle’s bus service in downtown Seattle and surrounding neighborhoods in King County.

 Seattle Streetcars: The South Lake Union connects to Downtown Seattle with nine stops along its 1.3-mile course.
 The First Hill line spans 2.5 miles and links to the Capitol Hill and International District stations, the King Street Station, and Metro Transit buses.